joaoaraujo1/Kliker/README.md

 # Kliker
 Kliker is a 2-player game where a player tries to hit his own target ball more times than the opponent.
-This app was published on the playstore.
+This app was published on Google Playstore.
 Below follows the description of the game:

 This multiplayer game is all about Kliking!
 Simply choose your side and tap your ball more times than your opponent.